 Ramsey Russell: I expect more of them.
 I’ve never seen one in some of the places we’ve hunted.

-Nate Metcalf: Now, normally when we’re come, December into January, like I told you, that cold snap will get from Christmas to Jan or New year’s, that field will have a bunch of black dust.
+Nate Metcalf: Now, normally when we’re come, December into January, like I told you, that cold snap will get from Christmas to Jan or New year’s, that field will have a bunch of black ducks.

 Ramsey Russell: Really?